Linked into the new decade

 Stach: We are thus saying goodbye to the highly manual planning philosophy that has been common up to now.
-It is a first step towards autonomous planning and production.
+It is the first step towards autonomous planning and production

-Stach: Our product is unique because of its triad.
-At the end we have a product twin, a process twin and a building or plant twin.
+Stach: Our product is unique because of its harmony.
+At the end, we have a product twin, a process twin and a building or plant twin.
 And this is linked to the context of the surrounding influencing factors.